 - cuts and grazes

 - eye problems

-If you have a Minor Injury and want to be seen you can complete an eConsult, call us on 01297 32126 or walk in and wait.
+If you have a Minor Injury and want to be seen you can complete an online consultation or call us on 01297 32126.

 When to go to A&E